An information field theory approach to Bayesian state and parameter estimation in dynamical systems: Methodology

-The choice of the prior information Hamiltonian $H[x_{-0}|x_0, \theta]$ depends on the problem.
-Ideally, it can be derived from a variational reformulation of the physics~\citep{alberts2023physics}.
-When there is not a variational principle, e.g., in the case of a mechanical system with damping and external control input signals, we use the integral of the squared residuals between the derivative $\dot{x}(t)$ and the vector field $f(x, t;\theta)$ to construct it.
-That is, we define, for $x$ in the slice $C_{x_0}$,
+In the above definition, $H(w\vert x_0, \theta)$ is the prior \textit{information Hamiltonian}.
+Ideally, it should be derived from a variational reformulation of the physics~\citep{alberts2023physics}.
+When there is not a variational principle, e.g., in the case of a mechanical system with damping and external control input signals, we use the integral of the squared residuals between the state derivative and the vector field to construct it, i.e.,